 Our course is delivered via our online learning platform as this provides learners with a dynamic and engaging experience.
 Don’t worry, if you prefer, you can print the learning materials yourself.
 The learning resources are in a range of different media including videos, quizzes, and interactive activities.

-You’ll be required to complete three standard A-Level written exams, and one piece of coursework.
+You’ll be required to complete two standard A-Level written exams, and one piece of coursework.

 The exams contain questions linked to primary sources given and sources relevant to the period studied.
 The coursework is a personal study based on a topic of the student’s choice to be completed in their own time.
 Coursework is marked by a tutor and moderated by AQA.